 Melanie is an avid grassroots leader in Fairfax, Virginia, where she has lived since 2005.
 Serving on the leadership team of NoVA Outside, she helped educators bring learning outdoors and elevate the role of environmental stewardship in classrooms.
 She helped implement the School Environmental Action Showcase for hundreds of Northern Virginia students annually to highlight whole school sustainability and careers in the green economy.

 Since 2015, Melanie has advocated for the Fairfax County Public Schools budget.
 Her work with the #IamFCPS grassroots campaign is credited with recouping $60 million from a proposed $75 million cut, resulting in educator pay increases and measures to address growing class sizes.
 This experience showed Melanie that to make necessary changes in the budget process, she needed to be in a leadership position.
-Now, Melanie is running for the Fairfax County School Board in 2019, to represent the Hunter Mill district in the county.
+Since January 2020, Melanie serves on the Fairfax County School Board, representing about 190,000 constituents in the Hunter Mill district.